 UO RESEARCH EXCELLENCE AWARDS

 The Vice President for Research and Innovation annually hosts and sponsors the UO Research Excellence awards.
 This year, the format will include six awards presented at an awards ceremony this spring.
-The award categories are: Outstanding Career Award (to be awarded to two tenured faculty of Associate or full Professor rank); Early Career Award (one for a tenure track faculty member at the Assistant Professor rank); Outstanding Accomplishment Award (one for a career NTTF engaged in independent research activities and another for a career NTTF engaged in technical activities in support of research, e.g. core facilities or statistical analysis); and Innovation and Impact Award (one award for an individual or team for outstanding entrepreneurial activity).
+The award categories are: Outstanding Career Award (to be awarded to up to two tenured faculty of Associate or full Professor rank); Early Career Award (up to two for a tenure track faculty member at the Assistant Professor rank); Outstanding Accomplishment Award (one for a career NTTF engaged in independent research activities and another for a career NTTF engaged in technical activities in support of research, e.g. core facilities or statistical analysis); and Innovation and Impact Award (one award for an individual or team for outstanding entrepreneurial activity).

 The awards and related event are intended to raise the visibility of the outstanding research activities taking place at the UO.
 The primary audience is internal and expected to bring a much-anticipated annual forum for celebrating the significant impact and reach of UO researchers.

 Awardees receive commendation from the office of the Vice President for Research and Innovation, including $1,000 (or $2,500 for a team) in research support, a recognition memento, and highlighting of their work in internal and external communications.

 This call is open to the UO campus for nominations and self-nominations for the six research excellence awards.
 Nomination letters should be no more than two pages in length and must detail the research impact on the field and the significance of the individual’s research.
 Important publications, innovative research findings, technical innovations and/or seminal studies should be highlighted.
 Where applicable, attention should be given to describing how the research portfolio has a broad impact on the discipline and beyond, and not the specific area of research focus.